Algebrazebra/slick-duckdb/README.md

 Known limitations are:
 - Blobs are handled as byte arrays as a workaround to missing JDBC driver functionality; be cautious when sizing byte arrays and watch memory consumption and performance
 - Check constraints are not supported
-- DuckDB extension and syntax related to them are not supported beyond the SQL standard
+- DuckDB extensions, and syntax related to them, are not supported beyond the SQL standard

 ## How to use it